AntoniaSophia/Behavioral-Cloning_Project3/solution/P3_writeup_Antonia.md

 ####1.
 Solution Design Approach

-I used a 2 level approach:
+I used a 2-level approach:
 - first try to find a model with limited data which is able to detect lanes and lane markings correctly ("initial model")
 - secondly I trained this model using heavy random shadowing and translation, but kept the convolutional layers which already have proven to be able to have understood how to drive

 So actually the first model identified edges, lane markings, obstacles, curves and knows that it shall keep in the middle of the road.
 This knowledge is stored in the weights of the convolutional layers of this initial layer and thus it works perfectly fine to cut only the last non-convolutional layers and train them to identify shadows and other random noise (e.g. translation)
-Actually I'm not sure whether this understanding is really correct or not - but it seemed to work...
+Actually I hope this understanding is really correct - but it seemed to work... ;-)

 Find the "initial model" at [Best Initial Model](https://github.com/AntoniaSophia/Behavioral-Cloning_Project3/blob/master/solution/model_TOP_FOR_RETRAIN.h5)